 Avoid drinks that cause your body to lose water, such as alcohol and caffeine.
 If you absolutely must have your daily caffeine fix, try substituting iced green tea for your hot cup of java.

 You should also do your best to avoid hot, heavy foods.
-Reach for fruits and vegetables instead, especially ones that contain plenty of H2O.
+Reach for fruits and vegetables instead, especially ones that contain plenty of water.
 Watermelon and cucumber are especially good choices for summertime snacks.

 Related Articles